eduguy/CPSC-210-Personal-Project/README.md

 - As a user, I want to be able to remove climbs from the gym.

+- As a user, I want to be able to save the list of climbs to a file.

+- As a user, I want to be able to load the list of climbs when the program starts.

 - As a user, I want to be able to add climbs that I want to do at a later point in time.